unode/deep-learning-intro/_episodes/01-introduction.md

 #### Neural Networks

 A neural network is an artificial intelligence technique loosely based on the way neurons in the brain work.
-A neural network consists of connected computational units called neurons.
-Each neuron has one or more inputs and takes the sum of these each multiple by a weight, performs some, typically non-linear, calculation on the sum and produces one output.
-This calculation is called the activation function.
-An extra input called a bias term is usually attached with a value fixed at 1.
+A neural network consists of connected computational units called **neurons**.
+Each neuron ...

+- has one or more inputs, e.g. input data expressed as floating point numbers
+- most of the time, each neuron conducts 3 main operations:
+  + take the weighted sum of the inputs
+  + add an extra constant weight (i.e. a bias term) to this weighted sum
+  + apply a non-linear function to the output so far (using a predefined activation function)
+- return one output value, again a floating point number

 ![A diagram of a single artificial neuron](../fig/01_neuron.png){: width="600px"}